Technology in the Classroom

 Content-filtering software for students grade K-12 at home and on campus

 Malware detection for security

 The Student Use of the Internet and Electronic Communications Policy (Policy JS) outlines the expectations of student use.

-The following schools and programs do not pay this fee:
+The following programs will not be responsible for a fee:

 New Summit Charter Academy